 Phase-II diamond drilling program, planned for 5,000 metre, utilizing a man-portable KD-1000 diamond drilling rig, was awarded to Kluane Drilling Ltd. This phase commenced on December 7, 2014, shutdown for the year-end holiday season and recommenced in January, 2015.
-Five holes of Phase-II were drilled for 2,587m.
-As the initial results differed from those anticipated, the Los Crestones Project is currently under review.
-There are additional exploration targets on the property.
+Five holes of Phase-II were drilled for 2,587m as the initial results differed from those anticipated, the Company has chosen to terminate their involvement in the Los Crestones Project and return the mineral concessions to the original vendors as announced on February 18, 2016.